quytc/Linearizability/README.md

 Input file format
 ==================
 This is just early prototype, we have not made C-like syntax inputs for users.
-The input now need to be modeled by OCAML.
+The input now need to be modelled by OCAML.
 Each algorithm statement or controller rule is modeled by an OCAML function.
-Let us show an example of how the push method of treiber stack is modeled.
+Let us show an example of how the push method of treiber stack is modelled.

 -------------------------------------------------------------------------------------------
   1:let s = Label.global (3,"S", 1)